-A state agency or institution of higher education is prohibited from using funds appropriated in the Texas General Appropriations Act to pay for a contract for goods or services unless it conducts a cost-benefit analysis to compare canceling or continuing any contract related to a major information resource project subject to QAT monitoring that is more than 50 percent over budget or over schedule.
-QAT is required to reapprove the cost-benefit analysis for the project to continue (Texas General Appropriations Act, Article IX, Section 17.10(b)(2), enacted by the 85th Legislature (2017)).
+A state agency is prohibited from using funds appropriated in the Texas General Appropriations Act to pay for a contract for goods or services unless it conducts a cost-benefit analysis to compare canceling or continuing any contract related to a major information resource project subject to QAT monitoring that is more than 10 percent over budget or over schedule. ).
+(Texas Government Code, Section 2054.1181(j)1).

-Additionally, if a state agency cancels a contract for development of a major information resources project, which if amended would be subject to the above specified requirements, and issues a solicitation for identical or similar goods and/or services for development of the same project, then the contract being procured will not be valid unless the state agency:
+Additionally, if a state agency cancels a contract for development of a major information resources project, which if amended would be subject to the above specified requirements, and issues a solicitation for identical or similar goods and/or services for development of the same project, then the contract must be submitted to QAT prior to execution